 Located in Beaverton, Oregon, PDX Fencing is a club dedicated to the enjoyment and teaching of the Olympic sport of saber fencing.
 We teach recreational and competitive saber fencing in a fun, family-oriented atmosphere.
-Fencing teaches focus, creative problem solving, resilience, self-reliance,persistence and a host of wonderful life skills.
+Fencing teaches focus, creative problem solving, resilience, self-reliance, persistence, critical thinking, decision making and a host of wonderful life skills.
 We emphasize good sportsmanship, respect, honor, character, and enjoyment of the sport.
+See our program philosophy here.

 PDX Fencing was born after the 2008 Olympic cycle when coach Charles Randall left the U.S. women’s national saber training center after it historic Olympic fencing women’s saber wins (gold, bronze, and team bronze).
 Prior, Coach Randall was a founding member and head saber coach of the high performance successful Club Esgrima Vallarta in Mexico.
 He had 3 of the four members of the Mexico National women’s saber team, 4 national champions and was recruited to come to the United States to help prepare the women’s saber training center for the 2008 Olympics.

 Coach Randall started PDX Fencing and rapidly made his mark on the U.S. Fencing scene.
-PDX Fencing and its students have achieved the highest fencing, scholar athlete awards and many are fencing for some of the best Universities and colleges in the U.S.A., including Northwestern, Notre Dame, Temple, and Stanford.
+PDX Fencing and its students have achieved the highest fencing and scholar athlete awards; many of our students are fencing for some of the best Universities and colleges in the U.S.A., including Northwestern, Notre Dame, Temple, and Stanford.

-Coach Randall prefers to let his student's success do the talking Some of his notable students: Malia Hee - 5x National Champion, Logan Spear - National Champion, Charlotte (Sherry) Green - Gold Medal World Champion Vet's team member, Joy Yun - National Champion, Anylu Cruz - National Champion (Mex), Ariana Aranda - National Champion (Mex), Hector De La Torre - National Champion (Mex), and numerous other top National and International tournament results spread through a wide variety of male and female fencers).
+Coach Randall prefers to let his student’s success do the talking Some of his notable students: Malia Hee – 5x National Champion & NCAA Elite 90 award (highest GPA) winner, Logan Spear – National Champion, 2x Team Captain of Stanford University & Block S award (highest GPA) winner , Charlotte (Sherry) Green – Gold Medal World Champion Vet’s team member, Joy Yun – National Champion, Jamie Norville, Christina Boitano and Natalie Disher all 2x NCAA National Champion team members of the University of Notre Dame, Anylu Cruz – National Champion (Mex), Ariana Aranda – National Champion (Mex), Hector De La Torre – National Champion (Mex), Rebecca (Becca) Ward – 3x World Champion and 2x Olympic Bronze medalist, and numerous other top NCAA, National and International tournament results spread through a wide variety of male and female fencers.

 Our coaches are all highly experienced coaches who fenced saber exclusively, and competitively.
 They teach with passion and enthusiasm for a sport they love and enjoy.
 Important to them is the passing on of good sportsmanship, a deep and true joy of the sport, and life lessons that fencing teaches – respect, resilience, persistence, focus, courage, patience, creative problem solving and a host of life skills.
 Their genuine interest in each student striving to achieve their best in a fun environment is obvious.